Randy Arozarena Player Props: Rays vs. Tigers

-Randy Arozarena -- with an on-base percentage of .262 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Detroit Tigers, with Tarik Skubal on the hill, on August 5 at 1:10 PM ET.
+Randy Arozarena, with a slugging percentage of .147 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Detroit Tigers, with Matt Manning on the hill, August 6 at 1:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Tigers.
+In his previous game he had a hitless showing (0-for-3) against the Tigers.

 Randy Arozarena Game Info & Props vs. the Tigers